Bynder/dsf/README.md

 ## Installation

 Install with bower
-`bower install decentfileformatter`
+`bower install DecentStringFormatter`

 or install with NPM
-`npm install decentfileformatter`
+`npm install DecentStringFormatter`